oracle/rwloadsim/docs/WHATISIT.md

 RWP\*Load Simulator includes a programming language, and it therefore has elements from general application programming environments.
-The programming language has some resemblance with PL/SQL (you can declare SQL statements and do many typical operations on cursors) with awk (data types such as strings or numbers can be freely mixed), and several typical scripting and programming languages (procedures, functions, if/then/else logic, for loops, expressions).
+The programming language has some resemblance with PL/SQL (you can declare and execute SQL statements and do many typical operations on cursors), with awk (data types such as strings or numbers can be freely mixed), and several typical scripting and programming languages (procedures, functions, if/then/else logic, for loops, expressions).
 It also also includes features for printing, reading or writing to